patience4711/RPI-APS-inverters/README.md

 Start by wiping all present inverterdata (Console).

 ## SETTINGS
-You should expand the filesystem, go to menu, log in with the provided credentials and go to **'menu system expand fs'**>
+You should expand the filesystem, go to menu, log in with the provided credentials and go to **'->menu ->system ->expand fs'**
 <br>After the reboot, the filesystem makes use of the entire sdcard. <br>Check the timezone.
 <br>In the menuitem 'settings' you have to enter the coordinates of your location.
 Now your system can determine
 sunset and sunrise. <br>Also enter the id nr for the zigbee coordinator, this must be a 12 character string, like D6B3011B9780<br>